 He began to wear a white shirt and tie to church every Sunday, which was unusually elegant churchgoing apparel in Liberia.
 He decided that he would not miss church for anything.
 People started noticing Gaye's outward appearance and his attitude and became interested in learning more about the church he was attending.
 He eventually introduced many friends and family members to the gospel, as a member and later as a missionary.

 Like most missionaries from Africa, Elder Gaye was unable to pay for his mission on his own.
-But the Church's missionary fund enabled Gaye and seven other native Liberians to be the first missionaries called from Liberia, and served in the Liberia Monrovia Mission.
-Monrovia was the only city in the nation with an LDS population, and Gaye and his companions were the first missionaries to proselyte there.
+But the Church's missionary fund enabled Gaye and seven other native Liberians to be the first missionaries called from Liberia, and he served in the Liberia Monrovia Mission.
+Monrovia was the only city in the nation with a Latter-day Saint population, and Gaye and his companions were the first missionaries to proselyte there.

-His first investigator, Henry Weah, was the father of the man who would become the first Liberian missionary to serve in Salt Lake City, Francis Weah.
+His first investigator, Henry Weah, was the father of the man who would become the first Liberian missionary to serve in Salt Lake City, Utah—Francis Weah.

 "When I met [Henry], he was selling lottery tickets in a kiosk," Gaye recalls.
 "His circumstances were appalling.
 He was desperate for a change.
 He was ready for the gospel.
 Sometimes the Lord does not change our circumstances but sends His blessings to us as we go through the storms of life."